 Track the pollen count for your area.
 The news media often reports the count for your area, especially when pollen is high.
 You also can get your area’s pollen counts from the National Allergy Bureau.

 Stay indoors in central air conditioning when the pollen count is high.
 Get a CERTIFIED asthma & allergy friendly® air filter for your air conditioner.
-If you do spend time outside, try to go out before 10 a.m. and after 3 p.m.
-Ragweed pollen peaks in the middle of the day.
+If you do spend time outside, try to go out in the afternoons and evenings.
+Ragweed pollen peaks in mornings.

 Prevent pollen from being tracked into your home.
 If you spend a lot of time outside during peak pollen time: